ajaymathews/Blind_walking_stick/README.md

 # Blind_walking_stick
-helps the blind by detecting the obstacle along the path and redirecting and alreting using audio
+helps the blind by detecting the obstacle along the path and redirecting and alreting using audio : raspberry pi project